wesovilabs/beyond/docs/advices/before.md

 This is our advice.
 We can build more reusable and customizable advices by making use of attributes (`TracingAdvice` has a `prefix` attribute)

 **Method Before**:

+We need to implement this since is required by interface `Before`

 1. Define a list to put the params info (`name:value`)
 ```go